FLOURISH

 “Common Threads is great experience for self-growth and teamwork.
 I love the open sharing of ideas,” says Abdalla Khatir, originally from Sudan, who is employed at Common Threads and attends classes at The Hope Center.
 “Whether our roles are small or big, we work together and help each other for the better.
 They have a vision and a good message,” he adds.

-He recently became a U.S. citizen with support from The Hope Center, where he is pursing his GED.
+He became a U.S. citizen with support from The Hope Center, where he is pursing his GED.
 He was also the first student enrolled in The Hope Center’s Adult Basic Education class, which he knows will serve as the bridge to more employment opportunities in the future.
 “My dreams include starting a business and providing support to my home country through clean and renewable energy,” says Abdalla.
 “The Hope Center is a fascinating idea, and they are doing a great job giving people a chance to discover themselves,” he adds.

 Jewel